robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 ```
 Create instance:

-mytft = TFT(controller, orientation, width, height)
+mytft = TFT(controller, lcd_type, orientation [, flip_vertical = False][, flip_horizontal = False])
     controller: String with the controller model.
 At the moment, "SSD1963" is the only
            one supported
+    lct_type: type of LCD.
+At the moment, "LB04301" (480x272) and "AT070TN92" (800x480) are supported.
-    orientation: which is LANDSCAPE or PORTAIT
+    orientation: which is LANDSCAPE or PORTRAIT
-    width: Width of the LCD in pixels.
-That must be the longer side of the TFT, e.g. 480 of a 480x272 TFT
-    height: Height of the LCD in pixels
+    flip_vertical: Flip vertical True/False
+    flip_horizontal: Flip horizontal True/False

 Functions:

+getScreensize():
+    # return a tuple of logical screen width and height

 setColor(red, green, blue)
     # set the foreground color, used by the draw functions, range 0..255 each;
       the lower bits may be ignored